- Search The Registry

 - My Account

-*Leonard Harper was born on this date in 1899, he was an African American producer, stager, and choreographer in New York City during the Harlem Renaissance.
+*Leonard Harper was born on this date in 1899, he was a Black producer, stager, and choreographer in New York City during the Harlem Renaissance.

 Harper and Osceola Blanks performed in his first big revue, Plantation Days, when it opened at the Lafayette Theatre in Harlem in 1922–23.
 He began producing floor shows in Harlem and New York thereafter.
 From 1923 to 1924, Harper offered the Duke Ellington Orchestra the house band position at the speakeasies, Connie's Inn in Harlem and the Kentucky Club in Times Square.
 He was producing shows there and the Duke Ellington orchestra played as the house band at the Kentucky Club for the next four years.
 At the suggestion of drummer Sonny Greer, Duke Ellington and his wife Edna along with their son Mercer Ellington lived in one of Harper's Harlem apartment bedrooms in the early 1920s.